lucascompython/NANQL/README.md

 git clone https://github.com/lucascompython/NANQL.git
 cd "NANQL/Query Language"
 dotnet run -- query.nanql data.json #use --help to see more details

+#or with no arguments to input the query inside the program
+#dotnet run --

 # OUTPUT
 { Title = "The Fellowship of the Ring"
   Author = "J.R.R.
 Tolkien"